The fast-paced world needs solutions that can solve the dynamic market needs.

 - Culture change is important

 Speaking of DevOps, which is the foundation of cloud-native development, you must also know about the cultural change that could occur during cloud-native adoption.
 Enterprises cannot follow the existing processes or ways of working as they did while building legacy applications.
-DevOps is based on the idea of cross-functional collaboration.
-So, enterprises will have to change the way developers, testers, designers, and other teams work.
+DevOps rely on the idea of cross-functional collaboration.
+So, enterprises will have to change how developers, testers, designers, and other teams work.
 They can no longer work in silos.
 There is a shared goal that every team member has to work together to achieve.
 The processes and workflows have to be re-engineered.
-The enterprise will also have to ensure that the idea of collaborative work is effectively communicated and propagated throughout the enterprise.
+The enterprise will have to ensure that the idea of collaborative work is effectively communicated and propagated throughout the enterprise.

 One of the main challenges that enterprises face during cloud migration is vendor lock-in.
 In the early days of cloud computing, enterprises relied entirely on a particular vendor for end-to-end cloud management.
 The vendors promised to offer centralized support, volume discounts, etc. However, too much dependency on a single cloud provider can be harmful.
 The enterprise would not be able to switch its workload to another vendor if needed.
 And even if they did switch, they would incur huge expenses due to migration and sometimes even invite legal implications.
 As cloud-native applications run on multiple cloud environments, enterprises don’t have to worry about vendor lock-in.
 They can switch workloads between different cloud environments and avoid the dilemma of working with a single vendor throughout.